arantespp/arantespp.com/posts/now.md

 # What I'm Doing Now

-I'm an entrepreneur, engineer, architect, scientist, programmer, product developer, writer, sales guy, athlete, and dancer.
+I'm an entrepreneur, engineer, architect, programmer, product developer, writer, sales guy, athlete, and dancer.

 I build businesses and products that solve problems for real people.